QuinnHindmarsh/QuinnHindmarsh/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently studying my second year of Software Engeering at the University Of South Australia.
-I am passionate about Software Engineering/Computer Science as a whole, but I'm particularly interested in data structures and algorithims, as well as lower level concepts.
+I'm currently studying my second year of Software Engineering at the University Of South Australia.
+I am passionate about Software Engineering/Computer Science as a whole, but I'm particularly interested in data structures and algorithms, as well as lower-level concepts.

-I am interested in collaberating on projects to gain more experiance, please feel free to contact me if you are interested.
+I am interested in collaborating on projects to gain more experience, please feel free to contact me if you are interested.

 ### Featured